The QPress package provides facilities for qualitatively

 simulated community matrices.
 The properties of these simulated matrices

-can be interactively explored with the impact.barplot
+can be interactively explored with the impact.barplot and

-weight.density
+weight.density functions.

 Dambacher and Ramos-Jiliberto (2007) note that model A predicts that a positive press perturbation of the vegetation always results in an increase in hare numbers, yet manipulation experiments have shown that this is not always the case, suggesting that model A is not an adequate description of the physical system.